ASPP/pelita/doc/source/intro.rst

 previous states of the Universe called ``universe_states``.
 Here we look at the previous state and obtain the bots positions.
-The Universe maintains a list of Bots ``bots`` and each Player has an attribute ``_index`` which can be used to obatin the respective Bot instace controlled by the Player.
+The Universe maintains a list of Bots ``bots`` and each Player has an attribute ``_index`` which can be used to obtain the respective Bot instance controlled by the Player.
 Lastly we simply look at the ``current_pos`` property of the Bot to obtain the previous position.

 A somewhat more elaborate example is the ``BFSPlayer`` which uses breadth first